Kate Ceberano discography

 Australian singer Kate Ceberano has released 18 studio albums, two compilation albums, five live albums, two soundtrack album, and 45 singles.

 In May 2023, Ceberano released her thirtieth career album (18 studio, 5 live, 2 soundtrack and 2 compilations, including 3 albums with I'm Talking), My Life Is a Symphony.
-As of 2024, Ceberano has 11 platinum and 8 gold albums and has won 4 ARIA Music Awards.
+As of 2024, Ceberano has 11 platinum and 8 gold albums and has won 5 ARIA Music Awards.
+Additionally, at the 2026 ARIA Music Awards she will be inducted in the ARIA Hall of Fame.